brian-liu-24/scikit-learn2/doc/modules/clustering.rst

 embeddings.
 In this case, the affinity matrix is the adjacency matrix of the graph, and SpectralClustering is initialized with `affinity='precomputed'`::

-    >>> from sklearn.cluster import SpectralClustering
+    >>> from sklearn1.cluster import SpectralClustering
     >>> sc = SpectralClustering(3, affinity='precomputed', n_init=100,
     ...                         assign_labels='discretize')
     >>> sc.fit_predict(adjacency_matrix)  # doctest: +SKIP